Doncic’s 26 points lead Mavericks past Wizards 109-87

 Russell Westbrook had 26 points and 14 rebounds as the Wizards posted a season-low point total.
 Washington has dropped three straight and 11 of 14 since the All-Star break.

+“The second half, it was terrific,” said Mavericks coach Rick Carlisle after Dallas held Washington to 40 points after halftime.

+“Twenty-point defensive quarter in the third, 20-point defensive quarter in the fourth, that was the key.
+I thought Luka was great.
+Timmy Hardaway had a bit of an up-and-down game, but he hit a couple of huge 3′s at the end to put the game away.”

 Robin Lopez scored 18 points and Raul Neto had 16 points off the bench.
-Davis Bertans scored 11 points in his first game since March 18.
-Bertans made three of Washington’s five 3-pointers.
+Davis Bertans scored 11 points and made three of Washington’s five 3-pointers in his first game since March 18.
 The Wizards shot just 20% (5 of 25) from long distance.

+“We didn’t make shots,” Wizards coach Scott Brooks simply stated about his team’s offensive struggles.

 The Mavericks led after each quarter and trailed just once despite playing without Kristaps Porzingis, who sat out for the fifth time on the back end of a back-to-back this season while recovering from his surgically repaired right knee.

-Dallas did have coach Rick Carlisle back on the sidelines after he missed Friday’s win at the New York Knicks.
+Dallas did have Carlisle back on the sidelines after he missed Friday’s win at the New York Knicks.
 Carlisle had tested positive for COVID-19, but later tests revealed it to be a false positive.
 Carlisle had been vaccinated in January.

 Bradley Beal participated in pre-game warmups but missed his fourth straight game for Washington with a right hip contusion.
 Beal leads the NBA with 31.3 points per game.